 - Factory-sealed plastic water bottles, one per person up to 1 liter

-- Empty plastic water containers, one per person up to 64 ounces for re-use at water refill stations (drinking water will be available for purchase and there will be water stations for refilling bottles)
+- Empty plastic or aluminum water containers, one per person up to 1 liter for re-use at water refill stations (drinking water will be available for purchase and there will be water stations for refilling bottles)

-- Empty hydration packs of any kind (backpacks, waist bands or other hydration items and inserts)
+- Empty hydration packs (backpacks, waist bands or other hydration items and inserts)

 - Blankets and towels

 - Sunscreen, sunglasses, government issued I.D., cash, debit/credit cards, and other personal items

 Items NOT allowed inside the venue include but are not limited to:

 - Weapons and contraband of any kind (regardless of permitting, e.g. Right-to-Carry permits will not be honored)

 - Illegal or illicit substances of any kind

 - Food and non-water beverages, including alcohol, taken from outside of the venue

 - Flyers, handbills, posters, stickers (no solicitation or unauthorized vending allowed)